nelilly/100-days-of-node/README.md

 ### 002 Write a script that adds two numbers
 1. Create a directory named `002`
 1. Create a script named `add.js`
-1. Write a function that adds two number
+1. Write a function that adds two numbers
 1. Console.log the results of adding two numbers

 ### 003 Use the Node REPL